-Baffinland also made a number of commitments during the Project Certificate review process.
+Baffinland also made a number of commitments during the Project Certificate review process, as well as the amendment of the Project Certificate in 2018 to increase the quantity of ore that could be transported to market.
 These commitments as well as the Terms and Conditions of the Project Certificate applicable to Meteorology, Climate Change, Air Quality and Noise are listed in Attachment 2.
 The Air Quality and noise Abatement Management Plan provides the mechanism by which Baffinland tracks its compliance to these commitments and Terms and Conditions of the Project Certificate.